Versioning

 - Runs without a marker yet fall back to

 WorkflowStub::DEFAULT_VERSIONwhen the runtime determines the branch predates the current workflow definition.
 It first checks the run's compatibility marker against the current worker, then compares the run's durably snappedworkflow_definition_fingerprintto the current loadable workflow class.
 If the fingerprints match, the run is on the same definition and the marker is recorded fresh; if they differ, the run predates the change and the fallback fires.
 Runs whoseWorkflowStartedhistory predates the fingerprint snapshot (no recorded fingerprint) conservatively receiveDEFAULT_VERSIONbecause the runtime cannot prove the definition has not changed.
+This conservative fallback is the frozen 2.0 policy for pre-fingerprint runs: the runtime does not block claim solely because an older run lacks a recorded fingerprint.
 The fallback does not append a synthetic marker or consume a new workflow step - Query methods replay the same committed version marker before invoking the annotated method, so queries see the same branch the workflow task saw

 - Waterline exposes recorded markers in the selected-run timeline with